vincentbillaut/neuralNER/README.md

 > **[4]** Tjong Kim Sang, Erik F., and Fien De Meulder.
 "Introduction to the CoNLL-2003 shared task: Language-independent named entity recognition." *Proceedings of the seventh conference on Natural language learning at HLT-NAACL 2003-Volume 4*.
 Association for Computational Linguistics, 2003.

 ​	This article describes very generally the task of named entity recognition, and provides a common dataset which has been used as a standard for NER ever since, and notably by the aforementioned articles.

-### Evaluation Plan

-We will use the quantitative evaluation metric formalized in [4]: the $\textbf{F}_1$**-score** on the classification task.
-Furthermore, we will manually examine a subset of the misclassified instances in order to assess the relative relevance of the various techniques on distinct use cases.

-## Code overview

-Our code -- or at least the first iterations of it -- is very largely inspired from Stanford's CS224N starter code for Homework 2.
-The framework this repo provided seemed to us like a good base to build upon.
-We made many adjustments to fit our own specifications but tried to be consistent with the way it was coded.